Are we on the cusp of an ‘AI winter’?

 Hype surrounding AI has peaked and troughed over the years as the abilities of the technology get overestimated and then re-evaluated.
 The peaks are known as AI summers, and the troughs AI winters.
 The 10s were arguably the hottest AI summer on record with tech giants repeatedly touting AI’s abilities.

 Note the language here: “tech giants repeatedly touting AI’s abilities”.
-Not every claimed AI success was really about artificial intelligence.
+Not everyone claimed AI success was really about artificial intelligence.

 Some of the time they were talking about AI.
 Some of the time the were talking about trawling through huge piles of data.
 That’s not to say there weren’t huge strides in artificial intelligence.
 There were.
 But there was also a lot of other stuff dressed up as AI because that term came back into fashion.